martinmoene/observer-ptr-lite/README.md

 ### Feature selection macros

 \-D<b>nop\_FEATURE\_ALLOW\_IMPLICIT\_CONVERSION</b>=0
 The `observer_ptr` from the C++17 draft provides [explicit conversions](http://en.cppreference.com/w/cpp/language/explicit) to `bool` and to the underlying type.
 Explicit conversion is not available from pre-C++11 compilers.
-To prevent problems due to unexpected [implicit conversions](http://en.cppreference.com/w/cpp/language/implicit_cast) to `bool` or to the underlying type, this library does not provide these conversions at default.
+To prevent problems due to unexpected [implicit conversions](http://en.cppreference.com/w/cpp/language/implicit_cast) to `bool` or to the underlying type, this library does not provide these implicit conversions at default.
 If you still want them, define this macro to 1.
-Default is 0. ([Note 2](#note2))
+Without these implicit conversions enabled, a conversion to bool via the [safe bool idiom](https://en.wikibooks.org/wiki/More_C%2B%2B_Idioms/Safe_bool) is provided.
+Default is 0.

 Other open source implementations